-Kader Attia’s first UK survey exhibition traces several strands of the artist’s playful and thought-provoking work from the past two decades.
+Kader Attia’s first UK survey exhibition traces several strands of the artist’s work from the past two decades.

 11am – 7pm every day except Tuesdays when the gallery is closed.

 Late night opening on Thursdays until 9pm.

 Each ticket allows entry to this exhibition and diane arbus: in the beginning, also showing in Hayward Gallery.

 Get free entry to all exhibitions at Hayward Gallery and enjoy Members' private views.